 I was fired, but I do not want to return home.
 Can I stay in the U.S.?

 If you were fired, you must contact Career Training USA immediately.
 Depending on the circumstances of the termination of employment, you may be eligible to apply for a Change of Host Employer.
-If you do not switch host companies, though, you must leave the U.S. within 30 days of the last day you worked at your former host company.
+If you are unable to switch host companies, though, you must leave the U.S. within 30 days of the last day you interned/trained at your former host company.

 I really like my Internship/Training program, but it is ending soon.
-Is there any way that I can stay in the U.S. and work at my internship a little longer?
+Is there any way that I can stay in the U.S. a little longer?

-The maximum duration of the Internship program is 12 months and the maximum duration of the Trainee program is 18 months (12 months for Hospitality/Tourism).
+The maximum duration of the Intern program is 12 months and the maximum duration of the Trainee program is 18 months (12 months for Hospitality/Tourism).
 If your program is shorter than the maximum durations listed above, you may be able to extend your program.
-Please read more information on program extensions, then log in to your InterExchange online application.
-All extension applications must be submitted no later than one month prior to your original end date.
-Please note: You cannot extend your program past the maximum duration listed above.

 I was approved for an extension, but my J-1 Visa will expire during my extension period.
-Is that okay and what does that mean?
+Is that okay?

 It is okay if your visa expires during your extension period if you intend to remain within the U.S. for the full duration of your extension.
 If you are approved for an extension, InterExchange will send you a new DS-2019 Form for your extension period, and that form will allow you to continue to intern or train.
 The extension DS-2019 Form is what allows you to legally intern or train in the U.S. The J-1 Visa is what allows you to enter the U.S.

-If you plan to travel internationally during your extension period, then you must apply for a new J-1 Visa in order to reenter the U.S., since your current visa would have expired.
-This is not something to be worried about, but definitely something to plan for if you intend to travel internationally during your extension period.
-Please refer to your Participant Handbook for more information on applying for a J-1 Visa.
+If you plan to travel internationally during your extension period, then you must apply for a new J-1 Visa in order to reenter the U.S., since your original J-1 Visa would have expired.
+The application process for applying for a new J-1 Visa will be the same as when you originally received a J-1 Visa from the embassy/consulate.

 My host employer said they want to hire me permanently.
 What should I do?